William de Skipwith: Merciless Parliament

 When Richard II summoned the High Court judges in August 1387 to give their opinion on the lawfulness of the actions of the powerful commission of nobles known as the Lords Appellant, Skipwith pleaded illness as an excuse for non-attendance.
 As a result, he avoided participating in the judgment against the Lords Appellant, condemning them for treason and authorising their arrest, which the judges later claimed they had been coerced into giving.
 His decision not to attend was a wise one since when the judges were impeached by the Merciless Parliament in 1388, Skipwith escaped censure (his son-in-law Sir Robert Constable was an MP in that session, and no doubt he had other supporters).
 He and his eldest son swore to uphold the Lords Appellant.
 He retired from the Bench soon afterwards.
 He was still living in 1392: his date of death is uncertain.

 Descendants

 He married Alice de Hiltoft of Ingoldmells, Lincolnshire.
 They had two surviving sons, William, who died without issue, and John (died 1422), ancestor of the Skipwith Baronets of Metheringham.
-They had several daughters, including Margaret, who married firstly Alexander Surtees of North Gosforth (died 1380), and secondly, before 1384, Sir Robert Constable of Flamborough (died 1400), MP for Yorkshire in 1388.
+They had several daughters, including Margaret, who married firstly Alexander Surtees of North Gosforth (died 1380).
+Secondly, before 1384, Sir Robert Constable of Flamborough (died 1400), MP for Yorkshire in 1388.
 Margaret had issue by both her marriages.
 Since she remarried without the required royal licence for a widow's remarriage, Constable was obliged to pay a heavy fine to the Crown.

 William Skipwith (died 1547), MP for Lincolnshire, was a direct descendant.